 In conjunction with an office lease, Panthera obtained a \$213,344 irrevocable renewable standby letter of credit from a bank for the benefit of the landlord.
-The letter of credit, which was renewed for a period of one year on October 31, 2019, is collateralized by Panthera's deposit accounts with the bank.
-In October 2020, this letter of credit was further extended for a period of one year.
+The letter of credit is collateralized by Panthera's deposit accounts with the bank.
+The letter of credit is valid through October 31, 2022.